paulhufe/baew/README.md

-# conference_BRS
+# baew
-Homepage for Conferences hosted by Applied Economics Group in Bristol
+Homepage for the Bristol Applied Economics Week